 That being said, let’s dive into the benefits of the kettlebell swings, based on what we got to date.

 Despite being classified as a “weight”, research shows that kettlebell swings can be one of the most powerful ways to improve your cardiorespiratory fitness.

 Plus, the benefits can be seen quite soon.

-- One study has shown that 12-minutes sessions of kettlebell swings can give you strength and power improvement in 7 days (source).
+A study published in the Journal of Strength and Conditioning Research has shown that 12-minute sessions of kettlebell swings can give you strength and power improvement in 7 days.

-- Another study shows that doing a 30-minute of moderate-intensity kettlebell swings workout had similar cardiorespiratory effects, comparing to brisk walking on the graded treadmill (source).
+Another comparative study from Robert Kraemer, Ph.D. from Southeastern Louisiana University concluded that doing a 30-minute of moderate-intensity kettlebell swings workout had similar cardiorespiratory effects, compared to brisk walking on the graded treadmill.

 So on the surface, it may look like kettlebell swings and treadmill walking give the same results.
 But obviously, during the swing, we have greater muscle activation.

 Therefore, the long-term effect will be totally different.

 In his recent randomized controlled trial, Dr. William H. Otto from California State University compared the effects of kettlebell workouts versus traditional weightlifting.

 The goal of the study was to assess changes in the vertical jump, strength, and body composition.
 Here is the interesting part.